- What is "Code compliance"?

 In addition, WADA monitors the implementation of programs by ADOs, including through questionnaires sent to Signatories, review of available and collected information, and audits.
 WADA has committed significant resources to follow up with every signatory with the objective of assisting each of them achieve Code compliance.

 WADA's management reports on the implementation and enforcement of the Code by its signatories to the Agency’s Executive Committee and Foundation Board at each of their meetings.
-The CRC can provide recommendations of non-compliance to the Foundation Board.
+The CRC can provide recommendations of non-compliance.
 Situations of non-compliance are communicated to the International Olympic Committee, the International Paralympic Committee, International Federations and Major Event Organizations.
 This information is also made available to the public (Code Article 23.5.5).

 Before reporting a Signatory non-compliant, WADA shall enter into discussion with the Signatory.
-The Signatory is also provided with the opportunity to submit its written arguments to the WADA Foundation Board (Code Article 23.5.4).
+The Signatory is also provided with the opportunity to submit its written arguments (Code Article 23.5.4).

 6. What are the consequences of an official declaration of non-compliance by WADA’s Foundation Board?
 Up